dylanmooney62/laravel-blog/content/blog/comments.md

 }
 ```

-The destroy method makes use a policy which will be explained next
+The destroy method makes use of a policy which will be explained next

 ## Policy

 To allow admins to monitor the site.
-Any user that has the role of **admin** **editor** and **author** can remove any comment regardless of ownership.
+Any user that has the role of **admin** **editor** and **author** can remove a comment regardless of ownership.

 Regular users have the ability to delete their own comments